simplyzee/kubemngr/README.md

 Available Commands:
-  help        Help about any command install     A tool manage different kubectl versions inside a workspace. list        List downloaded kubectl binaries listRemote  List available remote kubectl versions to download and install remove      Remove a kubectl version from machine use         Use a specific version of one of the downloaded kubectl binaries version     Show the kubemngr client version
+  help        Help about any command install     A tool manage different kubectl versions inside a workspace. list        List installed kubectl binary versions.
+For available versions, see --remote remove      Remove a kubectl version from machine use         Use a specific version of one of the downloaded kubectl binaries version     Show the kubemngr client version